Architecture

 “Design for the CPU, not the developer.”

-Instead of designing around objects and interfaces, optimize around memory layout and data access patterns.
-This is especially important for Runinkโs slice execution and contract validation stages, where predictable access to batches of structs (records) matters.
+Instead of modeling data as deeply nested structs or objects, Runink favors flat, contiguous Go structs.
+This aligns memory layout with CPU cache lines and avoids heap thrashing.
+This is especially important for Runinkβs slice execution and contract validation stages, where predictable access to batches of structs (records) matters.

 - Use slices of structs over slices of pointers to enable CPU cache locality.